red/red/README.md

     -V, --version                  : Output Red's executable version in x.y.z format.

-    --catch                        : Stay in the REPL after the script finishes.

-    --cli                          : Run the command-line REPL instead of the graphical console.

     --config [...]                 : Provides compilation settings as a block of `name: value` pairs.

-	--no-console                   : Do not launch the REPL after console compilation.

     --no-compress                  : Omit Redbin format compression.